Anger at China's zero-Covid policy is rising, but Beijing refuses to change course | News Channel 3-12

 Nerves are high in China’s capital, where online photos posted Thursday appeared to show an exceptionally rare public protest against Xi.
 “Say no to Covid test, yes to food.
 No to lockdown, yes to freedom.
 No to lies, yes to dignity.
 No to cultural revolution, yes to reform.
 No to great leader, yes to vote.
 Don’t be a slave, be a citizen,” read one banner hung over an overpass despite the heightened security surrounding the Congress.

+Numerous accounts on Weibo and WeChat, the super-app essential for daily life in China, have been banned after commenting on — or alluding to — the protest.

+Still, many spoke out to express their support and awe.
+Some shared the Chinese pop hit “Lonely Warrior” in a veiled reference to the protester, who some called a “hero,” while others swore never to forget, posting under the hashtag: “I saw it.”

-Yet all the signs are that even in the face of rising public discontent, Xi and his party plan to stick with the zero-Covid approach, possibly into 2023, with the state media articles this week serving to dampen speculation the country may change tack post-Congress.
+Yet even in the face of rising public discontent, all the signs suggest Xi and his party plan to stick with the zero-Covid approach, possibly into 2023, with the state media articles this week serving to dampen speculation the country may change tack post-Congress.

 Lockdown, test, repeat